 The most famous gene mutation associated with breast cancer is the germline BRCA mutation.
 The study found that BRCA germline mutations are derived from germ cell mutations and are inherited to the next generation, so ovarian cancer carrying BRCA germline mutations has a distinct family.
 Genetic predisposition.

-Therefore, breast cancer patients and people with high-risk factors should recommend the detection of BRCA gene.
+Therefore, breast cancer patients and people with high-risk factors should recommend the detection of the BRCA gene.

 The NCCN guidelines recommend for BRCA mutation testing:

 - The BRCA1/2 mutation has been identified in the family

 - the age of onset of breast cancer is earlier (≤45 years)

 - the triple-negative breast cancer is ≤60 years old